-Our direct exposure to interest rate risk results, principally, from reinvestment risk associated with our investment of excess cash in the Gabelli U.S. Treasury Money Market Fund, which is invested 100% in U.S. treasury bills.
+Our direct exposure to interest rate risk results, principally, from reinvestment risk associated with our investment of excess cash in U.S. treasury bills with maturities of three months or less and a Gabelli U.S. Treasury Money Market Fund, which invests fully in instruments issued by the U.S. government.
 This investment is primarily short term in nature, and the fair value of this investment generally approximates market value.
 The Company does not have any other significant investments.
-Based on December 31, 2020 cash and cash equivalents balance of \$9,556,418, a 1% increase in interest rates would increase our interest income by approximately \$95,500 annually, while a 1% decrease would reduce our interest income by approximately \$95,500 annually.
+Based on December 31, 2021 cash and cash equivalents balance of \$21,506,861, a 1% increase in interest rates would increase our interest income by approximately \$215,068 annually, while a 1% decrease would reduce our interest income by approximately \$215,068 annually.